TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-6.md

 {{</ original-tab >}}
 {{</ codetab >}}

 The `MOVE_KEYS` dictionary holds various different possibilities for movement.
 Some roguelikes utilize the numpad for movement, some use "Vi Keys."
-Our will actually use both for the time being.
+Ours will actually use both for the time being.
 Feel free to change the key scheme if you're not a fan of it.

 Where we used to do `if...elif` statements for each direction, we can now just check if the key was part of `MOVE_KEYS`, and if it was, we return the `dx` and `dy` values from the dictionary.
 This is a lot simpler and cleaner than our previous format.